bf2fc6cc711aee1a0c2a/kas-fleet-manager/docs/access-control.md

 # Access Control
 ## Allow List Configurations

-Access to the service is limited to certain organisations and users (given by their username) via the [allow list configuration](config/allow-list-configuration.yaml) by default.
-To disable this, set the property `allow_any_registered_users` to `true` to allow any registered users against redhat.com to access the service.

 ### Adding organisations and users to the allow list

 To configure this list, you'll need to have the user's username and/or their organisation id.